-For Dutch tax purposes, the sweet equity may be classified as a 'lucrative interest', in which case any income and gains derived there will in principle be taxed as ordinary income (in 2022, progressive tax rates up to 49.5% ).
-However, if the sweet equity is held indirectly through a separate holding vehicle, it may be possible to structure the sweet equity in such a way that the benefits are taxed as capital income (in 2022, a flat rate of 26.9% ).
+For Dutch tax purposes, the sweet equity may be classified as a 'lucrative interest', in which case any income and gains derived there will in principle be taxed as ordinary income (in 2023, progressive tax rates up to 49.5% apply).
+However, if the sweet equity is held indirectly through a separate holding vehicle, it may be possible to structure the sweet equity in such a way that the benefits are taxed as capital income (in 2023, a flat rate of 26.9% applies).
 Another important matter in the structuring of a management incentive scheme for Dutch managers is the acquisition price of the shares.
-If the acquisition price for the managers is too low, management realizes a taxable benefit that is treated as employment income upon closing, i.e. the managers will be taxed upfront, at closing, on the difference between the fair value and the lower acquisition price (in 2022, progressive tax rates up to 49.5%).
-In the Netherlands, it is not uncommon to request a tax ruling from the Dutch tax authorities with respect to the Dutch tax aspects of a management incentive scheme.
+If the acquisition price for the managers is below fair value, management is considered to realise a taxable benefit that is treated as employment income upon closing, i.e. the managers will be taxed upfront, at closing, on the difference between the fair value and the lower acquisition price (in 2023, progressive tax rates up to 49.5% apply).
+In the Netherlands, it is not uncommon to request a tax ruling from the Dutch tax authorities to obtain certainty on the Dutch tax treatment of the management incentive scheme and that the acquisition price applied to the shares is not too low.
 Obtaining such tax ruling can take several months.